chef/chef-web-docs/content/saas/opsworks_migration.md

 1. Zip the latest `timestamp-based` directory and `automate-elasticsearch-data` directory and share it with the Chef team.

-Progress Chef Engineers handle the restoration process.
-Your Account Manager will notify you when the restoration is complete.
+Progress Chef engineers handle the restoration process.
+Your account manager will notify you when the restoration is complete.

 ## Verify the restore

 When the restore is complete, log into Chef SaaS.
-When you are logged in, you will see data in the environment up to the day of the backup.
-This includes users, cookbooks, client runs, and so on.
+You will see data in the environment up to the day of the backup including users, cookbooks, Infra Client runs.